An initiative with a special focus in STEM studies for our highest aspiring students.

 We aspire to increase academic and personal enrichment opportunities for targeted high-achieving students from very low socioeconomic or homeless families.
-Through rigorous, rich and varied academic and non-academic programs, we will seek to empower creative and analytical thinking, giving these students the necessary skills to be able to continue their studies at an accredited college or university in the STEM fields
+Through rigorous, rich and varied academic and non-academic programs, we seek to empower creative and analytical thinking, giving these students the necessary skills to be able to continue their studies at an accredited college or university in the STEM fields.

 The goal of the FBHonors initiative is to cultivate the talent of high achieving students, in small class settings, through rigorous, varied enhanced opportunities designed to navigate them through high-school, help them enroll in college, and, in doing so, lead them on a path to success.
-The program, which also includes middle school students from Campbell, Holly Hill and Hinson, is administered by Westside principal Willie Williams and teacher Aimee Shank.

 100% of Food Brings Hope overhead is paid for by the Hosseini Family Foundation!

 100% of donations to Food Brings Hope directly benefit students.

 555 West Granada Boulevard Suite B12, Ormond Beach, Florida 32174 /